deadcoder0904/lessons-of-hn-telegram-bot/README.md

 Checkout [Serverless Hello World](https://github.com/deadcoder0904/serverless-hello-world) for Deployment Info

-You also need to change `.env.example` file to `.env` file & set the environment variables to run it
+You also need to change `env.example.json` file to `env.json` file & set the environment variables to run it

 Join at https://t.me/lessonsofhn